Madame-Aehm/CAB-Project-3-Spikes/spike6/notes.md

 Another way to achieve the same result is to use a different component supplied by React Router called `<NavLink>`, which has an active class without the need for `useLocation()`.
 The component adds the class "active" to the classlist by default if the pathname matches, so you can then just have to make sure you have a CSS class `.active`, and those styles will automatically apply.

 If you're using CSS modules or `style` property, however this won't work.
 Luckily, the `className` or `style` property on a `<NavLink>` will also accept a function.
-This function recieves a parameter `isActive`, which will be true or false according to the active state.
+This function receives a parameter `isActive`, which will be true or false according to the active state.
 Use this to set your styles.

 ```js
 import { NavLink } from "react-router-dom";